Alabama vs Maryland Players to Watch - Second Round

 Top Players to Watch: Alabama vs. Maryland - Second Round

-Saturday's second-round NCAA tournament matchup between the Alabama Crimson Tide and the Maryland Terrapins at Legacy Arena at BJCC at 9:40 PM ET features the Crimson Tide's Brandon Miller and the Terrapins' Jahmir Young as players to watch.
+When the Alabama Crimson Tide and Maryland Terrapins play in the second round of the NCAA tournament at Legacy Arena at BJCC on Saturday at 9:40 PM ET, Brandon Miller and Jahmir Young will be two of the top players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!